wald3r/issTracker/README.md

 # issTracker

-A little tracker to tell me when the ISS is around.
+A little tracker to tell me via a telegram bot when the ISS is around.